numpy/numpy/doc/source/user/absolute-beginners-outline.rst

   - various operating systems

    - If you don't have Python yet, consider using Anaconda as the easiest way to get started

+      - The good thing about getting this Python distribution is is the fact that you don’t need to worry too much about separately installing NumPy or any of the major packages that you’ll be using for your data analyses, such as pandas, Scikit-Learn, etc.

     - If you do have Python, you can install NumPy with `conda install numpy` or `pip install numpy`